A young child walks along a taped floor line and steps over a low soft obstacle while a grown-up stays nearby.

 Step 01

-On a flat non-slip floor, make 1 short straight tape line or place 1 low balance beam where your child has open space at both ends to turn around.
+On a flat non-slip floor, make 1 short straight tape line with open space at both ends for turning around.

 Step 02